haesemeyer-bbw/dns-blocklists/README.md

 #### :closed_book: **Multi ULTIMATE mini** <a name="ultimatemini"></a>

-Size-optimised version for DNS/Browser adblockers.
-This list only contains domains from the Ultimate full that have been found on Top 1M lists (Umbrella, Cloudflare, Tranco, Chrome, ...) in the last 12 months.
+Size-optimised version for DNS/Browser adblockers, e.g. for devices with less RAM.
+This list only contains domains from the Ultimate full that have been found on Top 1/10M lists (Umbrella, Cloudflare, Tranco, Chrome, BuiltWith, Majestic, DomCop).

 **Entries:** 86170 compressed domains